kgsensei/BlooketHack/README.md

 ### Other Tools:
 - Kick a player from the game
 - Kick all players from a game
-- Flood the game with bots (Thanks to Copycat)
+- Flood the game with bots

 #### I'm working on a fix to the `editVariable.py` file.